Deforestation in Sri Lanka: Forest recovery

-Within limits, any particular forest is capable of counteracting a anthropogenic impacts such as extraction of non-timber forest products, timber harvesting and encroachment for agriculture (eg. tea, rubber and Chena cultivation) and fire etc. the commonest timber harvesting method is the selective logging by which trees of selected species that are over a certain girth or dimeter are felled.
+Within limits, any particular forest is capable of counteracting anthropogenic impacts such as extraction of non-timber forest products, timber harvesting and encroachment for agriculture (e.g. tea, rubber and Chena cultivation) and fire etc. the commonest timber harvesting method is the selective logging by which trees of selected species that are over a certain girth or diameter are felled.
 Data on species before and after timber harvest in initially primary forest are lacking.
 Even in logged forests, recordings of species or individual three inventories along with marking of study plots or transects are exceptionally rare.
 This makes reasonable accurate monitoring of biodiversity changes subsequent to timber harvesting almost impossible.
 However, the National Conservation Review (NCR) project that was conducted in Sri Lanka (except in the North and the East) during 1991-1996 has provided an invaluable data base on flora, fauna, soils and hydrology with protected areas in Sri Lanka.
 The data thus generated are of great use for subsequent monitoring of the biodiversity changes that taken place in various forest site that were constrained due to timber extraction.